 Level 2 Rules & Regulations (14-20): In addition to adherence to the articles set forth in the Declaration of Restrictive Covenants and Charge Upon The Land, the following rules and regulations shall be followed.

-Satellite dishes: Satellite Dishes may not exceed two feet in diameter or be placed on common property.
-The installation and use of satellite dishes must meet local, state, and federal regulations.
+Satellite dishes: Satellite Dishes may not exceed two (2) feet in diameter or be placed on common property.
+Satellite dishes must meet the satellite dish installation agreement and must meet local, state, and federal regulations.

 House numbers: House numbers are required on every home.
 House numbers must be able to be seen from the street and sidewalk and shall not exceed five inches in height.